Low-energy optical properties of the non-magnetic kagome metal CsV$_3$Sb$_5$: Results and Discussion

 A low-energy absorption feature with a distinct temperature dependence is a common occurrence in the world of strongly correlated electronic systems.
-Its microscopic origin remains vividly debated.
+Its microscopic origin, on the other hand, remains a source of considerable debate.
 One possibility is that dynamical localization effects take place, caused by the interaction of charge carriers with low-energy degrees of freedom, such as phonons, magnetic or charge fluctuations.
 This leads to backscattering of electrons and a displaced Drude peak, with the zero-frequency response of the charge carriers shifted to a finite frequency value~\cite{Pustogow2021}.
 Our aforementioned analysis is based on this displaced Drude formalism, as presented in Ref.~\cite{Fratini2014}.
 The common occurrence of the displaced Drude peak in strongly correlated electronic systems~\cite{Luca2017} indicates the possible importance of electron-electron interactions in \CVS.